redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 panel discussion on "Social Responsibility & Neutrality in Libraries" at the Alberta Library Association Conference.

-Now, I don't want to prejudge April's panel, but I do want to point out the extreme homogeneity of voices in all these panels.
+Now, I don't want to prejudge the ALC panel, but I do want to point out the extreme homogeneity of voices in all these panels.
 By my count the panels have consisted of: